Coevolution of Intracluster Light and Brightest Cluster Galaxies: Introduction

-An ongoing question is how the ICL and BCG growth are linked and how the ICL and BCG co-evolve or evolve differently depending on formation history and properties.
-In this paper, we investigate the co-evolution of the intracluster light and brightest cluster galaxy in the Illustris-TNG100 simulation, with the aim of determining how the properties of the ICL and BCG are linked and dependent on their formation histories and the properties of their host cluster.
+An ongoing question is how the ICL and BCG growth are linked and how the ICL and BCG coevolve (or otherwise) depending on formation history and properties.
+In this paper, we investigate the coevolution of the ICL and BCG in the IllustrisTNG-100 simulation, with the aim of determining how the properties of the ICL and BCG are linked and dependent on their formation histories and the properties of their host cluster.
 This paper is organised as follows.
 Section \ref{section:methods} describes the simulations used and methods of ICL analysis.
 Section \ref{section:ICLmassfrac} compares ICL mass fraction to cluster properties.
-Section \ref{section:ICLBCGcomps} discusses the components that form the ICL and BCG and Section \ref{section:compcorr} compares these components to cluster properties.
-Section \ref{section:ICLBCGprops}, discusses ICL and BCG metallicities colours and ages.
+Section \ref{section:ICLBCGcomps} discusses the components that form the ICL and BCG, while Sect. \ref{section:compcorr} compares these components to cluster properties.
+Section \ref{section:ICLBCGprops} presents a discussion of the ICL and BCG metallicities colours and ages.
 Section \ref{section:ICLprogs} discusses ICL and BCG assembly histories.
 Section \ref{section:conc} summarises the main conclusions.